ukaea/overlap_checker/README.md

 ninja overlap_checker
 ```

-## Conda integration for Blueprint
+## *Experimental* Conda integration for Blueprint

 This package is designed to function within the Blueprint ecosystem
 which predominantly uses Conda for package management.
-This is still
-somewhat experimental, but the following recipe should work:
+The following
+recipe should work locally as well as within a `condaforge/miniforge3`
+Docker container:

 ```shell
 # ensure system level tools are installed